MagicFoundation/Alcinoe/Tools/AndroidMerger/Readme.md

 R.Java class, checking dependancies, etc.

 With AndroidMerger all of the above can now be done automatically in a single command line.
+In brief AndroidMerger will:

+* Use graddle or internal implementation to list all dependencies.
+* Download libraries and dependancies from local or central maven repository.
 * Merge the resources of all AARs inside a single directory.
-* Merge the AndroidManifest file of all AARs inside AndroidManifest.template.xml.
+* Merge the AndroidManifest files of all AARs inside AndroidManifest.template.xml.
+* Merge google-services.json in the resources of the project.
 * Create the R.jar with all resource IDs using aapt or aapt2.
 * Update the project file (*.dproj) to include all resources.
-* Check if all dependancies are included
+* Generate the Delphi native bridge file from the Java libraries.

 Merge the AndroidManifest file of all AARs
 ------------------------------------------